 03.123

-Formatted: ksba normal

 LEGAL: CHANGES TO 704 KAR 3:370 REQUIRE THE DISTRICT'S CERTIFIED EVALUATION PLAN TO UTILIZE THE KENTUCKY FRAMEWORK FOR PERSONNEL EVALUATION.
 ADDITIONAL CHANGES CLARIFY APPEAL LANGUAGE.
 CHECK FOR CONFORMITY WITH YOUR DISTRICT CERTIFIED EVALUATION PLAN.

 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

 PERSONNEL 03.18

 - CERTIFIED PERSONNEL -

 Evaluation

+DEVELOPMENT OF SYSTEM

 The Superintendent shall recommend for approval by the Board and the Kentucky Department of Education a personnel evaluation system, developed by an evaluation committee, for all certified employees below the level of District Superintendent, which is in compliance with and which shall be implemented consistent with applicable statute and regulation.
 The District's certified evaluation plan shall be aligned with the Kentucky Framework for Personnel Evaluation.

 PURPOSE

 The purpose of the personnel evaluation system shall be to: support and improve performance of all certified school personnel and to inform individual personnel decisions.
 The District certified evaluation plan for certified personnel assigned to the District level for purposes of evaluation shall be specific to the evaluatee's job category.

 FREQUENCY OF SUMMATIVE EVALUATIONS

-At a minimum, summative evaluations shall occur annually for certified employees below the level of superintendenteach teacher or other professional who havehas not attained continuing service status.
+At a minimum, summative evaluations shall occur annually for certified employees below the level of superintendent each teacher, or other professional who havehas not attained continuing service status.
 Summative evaluations shall occur at least once every three (3) years for a teacher or other professional who has attained continuing service status, as well as principals, assistant principals, and other certified administrators.

 REPORTING

 Results of evaluations shall not be included in the accountability system under KRS 158.6455.

 NOTIFICATION

 The evaluation criteria and evaluation process to be used shall be explained to and discussed with certified school personnel no later than the end of the evaluatee's first thirty (30) calendar days of the school year as provided in regulation.

 CONFIDENTIALITY

 Evaluation data on individual classroom teachers shall not be disclosed under the Kentucky Open Records Act.

 REVIEW

+After conferring with the employee, the evaluator shall prepare an observation/conference report with one (1) copy going to the evaluatee.
 All employees shall be afforded an opportunity for a review of their evaluations.
 All written evaluations shall be discussed with the evaluatee, and he/she shall have the opportunity to submit a written response to be included in the certified employee's personnel record.
 Both the evaluator and evaluatee shall sign and date the evaluation instrument.

 All evaluations shall be maintained in the employee's personnel file.2

+Evaluation

 APPEAL PANEL

-The District shall establish a panel to hear appeals from summative evaluations as required by law.1
+Under procedures developed by the evaluation committee, a three-member panel shall be established to hear appeals from summative evaluations as required by law.1

-Evaluation

-ELECTION
+The duties of the evaluation appeals panel shall be limited to reviewing the summative evaluation of any certified employee who receives a "Does Not Meet" on a majority of the performance standards.

+APPEAL PANEL (CONTINUED)

 Two (2) members of the panel shall be elected by and from the certified employees of the District.
 Two (2) alternates shall also be elected by and from the certified employees, to serve in the event an elected member cannot serve.
 The Board shall appoint one (1) certified employee and one (1) alternate certified employee to the panel.

-TERMS

-All terms of panel members and alternates shall be for two (2) years and run from July 1 to June 30.
-Members may be reappointed or reelected.
+All regular panel members and alternates shall be certified employees of the District at the time of appointment or election and during their term of service.

-CHAIRPERSON

-The chairperson of the panel shall be the certified employee appointed by the Board.

-APPEAL TO PANEL

-Any certified employee who believes that he or she was not fairly evaluated on the summative evaluation may appeal to the panel within ten (10) working days of the receipt of the summative evaluation.
-The certified employee may review any evaluation material related to him/her.
-Both the evaluator and the evaluatee shall be given the opportunity, at least five (5) days in advance of the hearing to review documents that are to be given to presented to the District evaluation appeals panel, the hearing committee reasonably in advance of the hearing and may have representation of their choosing.

-APPEAL FORM

-The appeal shall be signed and in writing on a form prescribed by the Superintendent.

-CONFLICTS OF INTEREST

-No panel member shall serve on any appeal panel considering an appeal for which s/he was the evaluator.

-Whenever a panel member or a panel member's immediate family appeals to the panel, the member shall not serve for that appeal.
-Immediate family shall include father, mother, brother, sister, spouse, son, daughter, uncle, aunt, nephew, niece, grandparent, and corresponding in-laws.

-A panel member shall not hear an appeal filed by his/her immediate supervisor.

-BURDEN OF PROOF

-The certified employee appealing to the panel has the burden of proof.
-The evaluator may respond to any statements made by the employee and may present written records which support the summative evaluation.

-HEARING

-The panel shall hold necessary hearings.
-The evaluation committee shall develop necessary procedures for conducting the hearing.

-PANEL RECOMMENDATIONS

-The panel shall issue a recommendation to the district Superintendent within fifteen (15) working days from the date an appeal is reviewed.

-Evaluation

-SUPERINTENDENT

-The Superintendent shall receive the panel's decision and shall take such action as permitted by law as s/he deems appropriate or necessary.
-The Superintendent may hold hearings and/or order a new evaluation by a second certified evaluator as necessary.
-In the case of a new evaluation, both evaluations shall be included in the employee's personnel file.

-REVISIONS TO PREVIOUSLY APPROVED DISTRICT EVALUATION PLAN

-If a revision adding or removing a source of evidence or changing a decision rule or calculation in the summative rating formula in the District's certified evaluation plan is made by the local certified evaluation committee, the revised certified evaluation plan shall be reviewed and approved by the Board.
-If the Board determines that changes do not meet the requirements of KRS 156.557, the certified evaluation plan shall be returned to the certified evaluation committee for revision.
-The Superintendent shall submit proposed revisions to the evaluation plan to the Board for its review to ensure compliance with applicable statute and regulation.
-Upon adoption, all revisions to the plan shall be submitted to the Kentucky Department of Education for approval.

-REFERENCES:
+Panel members shall serve without compensation.